-We endogenize political turnover through a technology that governs the probability of winning elections.
+Since our goal is to understand the implications of electoral differences between Left and Right on sovereign debt markets rather than to explain why these political differences exist, we choose not to embed a full-blown model of electoral competition from the political economy literature.
+Instead, we endogenize political turnover through a technology that governs the probability of winning elections.
 In this we are guided by evidence (discussed later) illustrating that the reelection probability of incumbents depends on fiscal choices (in particular, higher fiscal spending is associated with higher reelection probabilities).
 We model this reelection technology with an eye on the available political data and it consists of two functions.
 First, we let ps_i denote 'popular support' of a given policymaker and we model it as an increasing function of the government spending to income ratio: